RaspberryPiFoundation/picozero/README.rst

 |pypibadge| |docsbadge|

-A beginner-friendly library for using common electronics components with the Raspberry Pi Pico.
+A beginner-friendly library to help you use common electronics components with the Raspberry Pi Pico.

 .. code-block:: python